christiangubana/rest-api/README.md

    GET: http://localhost:8080/api/weather?city=London (change London to any City you want)

 ### Instruction on how to make use of GET user API
-This api endpoint requires that you pass the username & password in the headers before you can access it
+This API endpoint requires that you pass the username & password in the headers before you can access it

 1. Go on Postman
    a. click Authorization